ZaTribune/springboot-jasperreports-advanced-demo/README.md

 - **Multilingual Support**: Handles both `LTR` (Left-to-Right) and `RTL` (Right-to-Left) languages like English and Arabic.
 - **Output Formats**: Supports multiple formats, including `PDF`, `XLS`, `CSV`, and `HTML`.
 - **Documentation**: Includes "how-to" notes for different workflows (in progress).
+- **Code Coverage**: This project uses JaCoCo for code coverage and GitHub Actions to generate and display the coverage percentage directly in this README.
 ## Steps to deploy
 - Load this project on your preferred IDE, and Maven will load all dependencies and configure directories.
 - Every Jasperreports workflow starts with the creation of a template, exported to a `.jrxml` file.